 - " Springs are a normal wear part and must be replaced per the schedule or sooner if function is affected - " Extractors will wear and fatigue.
-It is a good idea to have a spare to help keep you operational in the event of breakage. - " Dents on the brass after firing.
-Dents on the brass, especially on the neck area, is due to the ejection process and is normal. - " Finish: The OMEN has the highest quality surface finishes.
+Order a spare, they are cheap and will keep you operational in the event of breakage. - " Dents on the brass after firing.
+Dents on the brass, especially on the neck area is due to the ejection process and is normal. - " Finish: The OMEN has the highest quality surface finishes.
 No matter how durable the finish, some staining and wear will occur on the bolt carrier group, anodized and painted surfaces and on polymers.
 Metal to metal contact will cause wear, some surfaces faster than others.
 Other damage may occur during normal use (falling or dropping the rifle while hunting, etc.)

-REPLACEMENT PARTS
+REPLACEMENT PARTS - NEMO ELITE

 You can visit our Web site at www.nemoarms.com or call us at (406) 752-6366 or e-mail us at info@nemoarms.com to find any replacement part or add an accessory to your rifle.

 Spare parts kits are available.